Skip to main content

 A new coffee company called Lucienne Coffee in Brooklyn, New York, is specializing in the brewing and sales of high-quality specialty coffees roasted in, and imported from, Japan.

-Selling whole beans direct to consumers, and crafting brews at various popups throughout New York City, the company is also offering coffees roasted in-house on a an Aillio Bullet R1 roaster.
+Selling whole beans direct to consumers, and crafting brews at various popups throughout New York City, the company is also offering coffees roasted in-house on an Aillio Bullet R1 roaster.

 Many of the imported coffees, which currently come from Japanese roasters Glitch, Lilo Coffee Factory and Red Poison, pass through an internal certification scheme designed to confirm that tasting notes listed by the roasters are in line with what’s tasted in blind cuppings by Lucienne founder, roaster and coffee consultant Josh Batenhorst.